Josephine Angelini

-Josephine Angelini (born 1975) is an American author who is best known for her Young adult fiction novel trilogy Starcrossed.
+Josephine Angelini (born 1975) is an American author who is best known for her young adult novel series Starcrossed.

 Biography

 Angelini was born and raised in Ashland, Massachusetts.
 She is the daughter of a farmer and the youngest of eight siblings.
 She graduated from New York University's Tisch School of the Arts, and then moved to Los Angeles.
 She lives there with her husband and daughter.

+In 2022, Angelini and her husband launched the publisher Sungrazer Publishing.